 I just found a very good tip at Chandoo's blog, how you can sum many ranges with multi-select.

-In Analysis Office 2.2 a new feature was published.
+In Analysis for Office 2.2 a new feature was published.
 You can now use your own Excel formulas in a Crosstab.
 First you have to add a row or column in your Crosstab.
-The table design is a feature since Analysis Office 2.0.
+The table design is a feature since Analysis for Office 2.0.

 You can add your formula.

 The previous post about Excel Dashboards has such an appeal found, so I want to show another example.

 You want to use the data which is provided by the Business Warehouse in your monthly report or any other report.
 The SAP Reporting tools like BEx Analyzer or Analysis for Office provides this data in "data tables".
 These are not easy to read and maybe it isn't possible to see at first glance what you want to express.

 When you get a date from BEx Analyzer or Analysis Office the Excel internal format is Text and not Date.
 This means that the sorting doesn't work correctly.
 Use the following VBA source code to convert easily text to date.

 In Excel you can quickly create very complex formulas.
 If you want to simplify your formula, you can also write your own function in VBA.
 Here is an example for calculating the percentage variance from the previous year.